dQw4w9WgXcQ/osrs-pathfinder/README.md

 # OSRS Pathfinder

-A pathfinding service that helps bots navigate around Old School Runescape.
+OSRS Pathfinder is a service that helps bots navigate around Old School Runescape.

-Generates a pathfinding graph from data extracted from the game's cache files.
+It generates a pathfinding graph from data extracted from the game's cache files.

 Handles doors, stairs, ships, dungeons, teleports, and other links.